 It’s also important to remember that hard water affects much more than your hair.
 Some of the top issues – from problems with household surfaces to effects of hard water on skin – include:

 The most effective method of addressing the effects of hard water is to install a water softening system.
+So what does a water softener system do exactly?
 Water softening systems are installed at the main water line coming into your house, ensuring that all of the water used in your house is softened.

 These systems function by replacing mineral ions with sodium ions.
 Periodically, the minerals that have been removed from your hard water are flushed from the resin medium that exchanges mineral ions for sodium ions.
 This allows your water softener to remain operating at peak performance.